rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 keep these images even after the server they were created on is deleted.
 It also gives you the flexibility to create an unlimited number of on-demand images of your server.
-All cloud server images can be used to create new cloud servers or to resore an existing cloud server.
+All cloud server images can be used to create new cloud servers or to restore an existing cloud server.
 For details, see [Create an image of a server and restore a server from a saved image](/how-to/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image).

 #### Do you offer on-demand images (snapshots) and scheduled images and what are the prices?